zenstackhq/zenstack-docs/blog/next-rsc-blog/index.md

 ---
-title: How About Building a Next.js App Without Any Client-Side Javascript Code?
+title: Is Next.js 13 + RSC a Good Choice?
+I Built an App Without Client-Side Javascript to Find Out
-description: My experience of building a pure server-side Next.js 13 app using React Server Components.
+description: My experience of building a pure server-side Next.js 13 app using React Server Components and Server Actions.
 tags: [nextjs, react, fullstack]
 authors: yiming
 date: 2023-10-25
 image: ./cover.png
 ---

-# How About Building a Next.js App Without Any Client-Side Javascript Code?
+# Is Next.js 13 + RSC a Good Choice?
+I Built an App Without Client-Side Javascript to Find Out

 ![Cover Image](cover.png)

 Next.js 13 ignited the first wave of attention to React Server Components (RSC) around the end of last year.
-Over time, other frameworks, like Remix and RedwoodJS, have also started to put RSC into their future road maps.
-However, the entire "moving computation to the server-side" direction of React/Next.js is highly controversial from the very beginning.
+Over time, other frameworks, like [Remix](https://remix.run/) and [RedwoodJS](https://redwoodjs.com/), have also started to put RSC into their future road maps.
+However, the entire "moving computation to the server-side" direction of React/Next.js has been highly controversial from the very beginning.

 With RSC and the (still experimental) server actions, it should be possible to build a full-stack app without any client-side Javascript code.
 How well does it really work?
 I set out to gain first-hand experience by rebuilding my favorite blogging app.
 Yes, it's a very simple app, but it could serve as a tangible way to understand the new patterns.
 At least part of it.